12 Best Chinese New Year Cookies

 The best part about these beloved family traditions and favorites is that they only call for 4 ingredients!

-I had very little time to bake cookies, so these were the ideal substitute!
 They don’t require baking, but the complexity of the finished product’s appearance gives the impression that they require a lot of effort to prepare.

 You only need four ingredients for this recipe: Chow Mein noodles, peanuts, chocolate chips, butterscotch chips, and optional red and green M&Ms.